Cassier's Magazine

 Cassier's Magazine: An Engineering Monthly was an engineering magazine, published by the Cassier Magazine Company from 1891 to 1913.

 History

 The magazine was established by Louis Cassier (1862–1906) in 1891.
-He was the editor until his death in the 1906 Salisbury rail crash.
+He was the editor until his death in the 1906 Salisbury rail crash in Great Britain.
 Henry Harrison Suplee (1856 – after 1943) then took over as the publisher.
 The headquarters was in New York City.

-Its London edition was launched in the autumn of 1894.
+A London edition was launched in the autumn of 1894.

 The magazine ceased publication in 1913.